ayufan/gitlab-ci-multi-runner/docs/install/linux-manually.md

 sudo gitlab-ci-multi-runner start
 ```

-Make sure that you read the [FAQ](../faq/README.md) section which describes most common problems with the GitLab Runner.
+Make sure that you read the [FAQ](../faq/README.md) section which describes
+some of the most common problems with GitLab Runner.